Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 • The Sexual Harassment of Women at Work Place (Prevention, Protection and) Act, 2013.

-In this particular article we are going to discuss the Maternity Benefit Act, 1961, the amendment act that was passed in 2017 and the key amendments brought in by the 2017 act.
+In this particular article, we are going to discuss the Maternity Benefits Act, of 1961, the amendment act that was passed in 2017, and the key amendments brought in by the 2017 act.

-Prior to the passage of this act, women did not, or rather, were not allowed to foray into the professional space.
-While it is undeniable that the patriarchal structure and mindset of our society has had a large hand in this phenomena, motherhood and pregnancy are often used as excuses or reasons even today to keep women from pursuing a long term professional careers.
+Before the passage of this act, women did not, or rather, were not allowed to foray into the professional space.
+While it is undeniable that the patriarchal structure and mindset of our society have had a large hand in this phenomenon, motherhood, and pregnancy are often used as excuses or reasons even today to keep women from pursuing a long-term professional career.
 It was in light of accommodating this discrepancy that the government of India introduced the Maternity Benefits Act in 1961 to allow women to continue to be an active part of the workforce despite the responsibilities and complications that come with pregnancy.

-India was, of course, not unique in this aspect, as women’s rights, especially in the professional field, was and still is a topic of concerned discussion across the world.
-Several international organisations such as the Convention of the Elimination of All Forms of Discrimination against Women (CEDAW), Universal Declaration of Human Rights (UDHR) and the International Labour Organisation (ILO) recommend a maternity leave of at least 24 weeks for the welfare of both the new mother and the child.
-This act provided for several benefits working women could enforce in the event of pregnancy in lie with the contemporary international standards of those times.
+India was, of course, not unique in this aspect, as women’s rights, especially in the professional field, was and still is a topic of discussion across the world.
+Several international organizations such as the Convention of the Elimination of All Forms of Discrimination against Women (CEDAW), the Universal Declaration of Human Rights (UDHR), and the International Labour Organisation (ILO) recommend a maternity leave of at least 24 weeks for the welfare of both the new mother and the child.
+This act provided several benefits working women could enforce in the event of pregnancy in line with the contemporary international standards of those times.

 Every organization with ten or more employees was subject to the provisions of this Act and the benefits of maternity were available to all women who had worked in that organization for more than eighty days.
 The key features of the Maternity Benefits Act, of 1961 are as follows:

-Under the 1961 act, a woman was entitled to twelve weeks of maternity leave, which the woman employee can utilise only six weeks prior to the due date.
+Under the 1961 act, a woman was entitled to twelve weeks of maternity leave, which the woman employee could utilize only six weeks before the due date.
 The ILO guideline at the time took this into account.

 The 1961 Act made it unlawful for an employer to fire or let go of a woman at any time during or because of her absence on grounds of pregnancy and complications related to it.
 However, the employer could notify the employee in writing if the dismissal or discharge is the result of serious wrongdoing.

-Women who met the requirements for maternity leave outlined in the 1961 legislation were entitled to remuneration at the rate of the average daily salary for the time that they were physically absent from work on maternity grounds.
+Women who met the requirements for maternity leave outlined in the Maternity Benefits Act of 1961 were entitled to remuneration at the rate of the average daily salary for the time that they were physically absent from work on maternity grounds.

-The 1961 law entitled every working woman to maternity benefits and the power to exercise the option of receiving a medical bonus from her employer, in the event that neither prenatal nor postpartum care is provided by the latter, at no cost to the employee.
-The employer is responsible for paying all debts, including maternity benefits, to the woman’s nominee or legal representative in the event of her death.
+The 1961 law entitled every working woman to maternity benefits and the power to exercise the option of receiving a medical bonus from her employer, if neither prenatal nor postpartum care is provided by the latter, at no cost to the employee.
+The employer is responsible for paying all debts, including maternity benefits act, to the woman’s nominee or legal representative in the event of her death.

 Given that women have been oppressed for hundreds, if not thousands of years, we must accept the fact that changing the mindsets and the prejudicial basic instinct will take years.
 With every generation, there is more and more acceptance of the notion that women are equal to men and hence, the laws and legislation also have to be changed to keep up with the changing ideology.
 It was in this spirit that the Maternity Benefit (Amendment) Act was passed by both houses of parliament in February 2017.
 Let us take a look at some of the key features of this amended act.